- UK’s favourite long distance cycle route

 - Meals: Breakfast

-This morning you will join the Waskerley Way which is a traffic free trail that takes in the rugged, expansive scenery of the North Pennines, and contours thankfully, pre-dominantly downhill towards the once thriving steel town of Consett.
+This morning you will have your first and last big climb of the trip, Crawleyside!
+You then join the Waskerley Way which is a traffic free trail that takes in the rugged, expansive scenery of the North Pennines, and contours thankfully, pre-dominantly downhill towards the once thriving steel town of Consett.
 The route follows a pleasant green route leading over numerous bridges and old railway viaducts and affording great views of the countryside.
 On reaching Gateshead and the impressive Baltic Arts Centre you cross the Blinking Eye Millennium Bridge over the River Tyne into Newcastle.
 The Cycle Hub is situated on your right just after this and is the perfect place for a well earned cuppa and a slice of delicious homemade cake.
 It’s dedicated to the cyclist and also the home of Saddle Skedaddle and we’d love you to come and say hello.
 Not far to the end now as you head into the heart of the shipbuilding area of the Tyne.
 On passing Wallsend, keep an eye out for Segedunum Roman Fort Museum – why not add a little Roman history to your C2C experience?
 Continuing along close to the river we soon reach the Fish Quays of North Shields, where you’ll find a bustling little harbour and the finest fish and chips in the North-East!

 We are now at the very mouth of the Tyne and a few more pedal turns lead to your final destination, Tynemouth.